Ilija Lupulesku: Early career

+Ilija Lupulesku is of Romanian origins.
 In 1988 he won the Seoul Olympic silver medal in the men's doubles together with Croatian Zoran Primorac.
 In 1991 regarded as one of the best players in the sport and also made up one-half of what many at the time called the greatest doubles team ever.
 Between 1989 and 1991, Lupulesku and doubles mate Primorac reached the semifinals or finals of every major tournament in the world.
 But by the end of 1991, war ripped through the region and the Croatian Primorac and Yugoslavian Lupulesku were no longer permitted to play together.
 While Primorac moved on to live and play in Belgium, Lupulesku remained in FR Yugoslavia and joined the military, where he continued to train.

 A year later he competed as an Independent Olympic Participant but was eliminated in the first round in singles and in the quarterfinals in doubles.
 In 1996 and 2000 he competed for FR Yugoslavia and in 2004 he participated for the United States.
 He thus competed under four different flags, a label shared by Serbian shooter Jasna Šekarić.

 From 1992 to 1997 he was married to Jasna Fazlić.

-Recent career

-His natural quickness and instincts for the sport combined with unmatched control and a left-handed trickiness have made Lupi one of the world's toughest match-ups and a feared competitor to this day.
-As the elder statesman of team Killerspin, Lupulesku has taken on the dual role of player and coach for the team's young stars.
-While still playing at a world-class level, he is overseeing the training of American phenom Mark Hazinski and has embraced his role as Killerspin's resident mentor.
-He is also arguably one of the top two or three best players on U.S. soil.